← Berrydyne index In development

 Requirements & status

-Core capture, filtering, exports, and diagnostics are complete and in field testing.
-Current work is an interface overhaul driven by that testing.
+Core surveying, diagnostics, exports, and RTK are complete and in field testing.
+Current work is a feature batch driven by that testing; external receiver support is next.
 Not yet published; documentation forthcoming.